-A: The NPS does collect commercial air tour fees at a few parks, including Haleakalā National Park.
-The NPS will collect \$25 per aircraft (with a capacity of 25 or fewer passengers) on each air tour.
-The fees are considered part of Park entrance fees, the same as any visitor coming through the entrance or bus tour that the NPS permits to enter the Park.
+A: The NPS does collect commercial air tour fees at a few parks, including Hawai'i Volcanoes National Park.
+The air tour fee per entry into the airspace of these park units is \$25 per aircraft with a capacity of 25 or fewer passengers.
+The fees are considered part of Park entrance fees, the same as any visitor coming through the entrance or bus tour that is permitted to come in the Park.
 The amount collected varies by year.
-From 2017-2019, an average of \$108,701 was collected each year.
+In the past five years, an average of \$341,000 has been remitted to Hawai'i Volcanoes National Park each year.
 The fees are deposited into the overall fee account.